Nutty

 Keen to invest your hard earned money?
 Great idea.
 Investing can be a real game changer for your financial future if done sensibly.
 Your money can seriously grow over time with the right long-term investment strategy.

 The best way to invest for the long-term is to simply let the experts handle everything for you.
 They know what they’re doing and will grow your money over time using the right investment strategies.
-It really couldn’t be easier.

-Sound good to you?
-Let’s first run through the best investment apps for beginners – which are investment platforms (a place to invest) managed by the experts.
+Here's the best investment apps for beginners – which are investment platforms (a place to invest) managed by the experts.
 And, if you are keen to make your own investments, we’ll cover the best self-managed investment apps too.

 Best investment apps for beginners